imamchishty/spring-boost/README.md

 - **Stress Testing** - JMeter has been added with a single test for the /api/ping end point.
 This should provide an example from which you can add more rest tests.
 The jmeter test is found in the rest module/src/test/jmeter/Microservice test plan.jmx.
 If you have JMeter locally then you can open the file and run it.
 Alternatively you can run this via mvn jmeter:jmeter.
 Please note that it'll expect the app to be running on localhost:8080, but you can change the location for example, `mvn clean jmeter:jmeter -Dhost=localhost -Dport=8080`.

+In the future cucumber will also be added.

 ### Logging